UnrealArtOptimization/minimal-mistakes/book/measuring-performance.md

 Enabling two more features lead to _75.5 ms_ per frame.
 This means the game was running at about _13 fps_.

-## Common fps rates in miliseconds
+## Common fps rates in milliseconds

 It's useful to memorize these three frame duration values - for 30, 60 and 90 fps:

 <div class="notice text-center" markdown="1">
-Time in miliseconds = 1000 ms / frames per second
+Time in milliseconds = 1000 ms / frames per second

 * 30 FPS = 1000 / 30 = __33.33__ ms
 * 60 FPS = 1000 / 60 = __16.67__ ms